-How to Set Up Your Own Problem Solving Session
+How to Set Up a Problem Solving Session with Psychedelics

 In Part I of this series, I outlined one of the first studies done on the efficacy of LSD in improving creative problem- solving ability.